Thousands have been evicted in the pandemic. Housing experts say Trump’s new ban is a temporary fix.

 The grizzled employee of the management company became exasperated.

 “She has to pay rent or she’s gotta go,” he said on camera.
-“I bet if you go in there you’ll find a new flat-screen. . . .
-Every house we’ve closed on, there’s a brand-new flat-screen in the living room.
+“I bet if you go in there you’ll find a new flat screen. . . .
+Every house we’ve closed on, there’s a brand-new flat screen in the living room.
 That’s where their stimulus money went.
 It didn’t go to rent.
 It didn’t go to food.
-It went to flat-screens.
+It went to flat screens.

 “I don’t have any feelings for these people.
 None,” he said.
 “I was raised, ‘You pay your way.’
 If you don’t pay your way, you pay the price.”